-Project operational sound has been predicted and assessed against the 45 dBA sound level design goal.
-The predictive operational acoustical modeling, performed with CadnaA software (and its algorithm basis per ISO 9613-2) and inclusive of conservative parameter assumptions and uncertainty corrections (for turbines), demonstrates that the Project will not generate exceedances of the 45 dBA design target within 100 feet of the studied receptor location in both the Project-Only and Cumulative operational scenarios.
+Project operational sound has been predicted and assessed against the 39 dBA sound level design goal.
+The predictive operational acoustical modeling, performed with CadnaA software (and its algorithm basis per ISO 9613-2) and inclusive of conservative parameter assumptions, demonstrates that the Project will not generate exceedances of the 39 dBA design target within 100 feet of the occupied receptor.